 The merchandise-money now in circulation (the currency,) is a commodity offered for sale in the market.
-The demand for such money is commensurate with the full supply of all other commodities; for a man wants only so much hay as his cow can eat, so many clothes as his family can wear, the natural demand for these things being limited; but what is the limit of the demand for money?
+The demand for such money is commensurate with the full supply of all other commodities ; for a man wants only so much hay as his cow can eat, so many clothes as his family can wear, the natural demand for these things being limited ; but what is the limit of the demand for money ?
 Money is in demand so long as any thing desirable is offered for sale.
-Bread is valuable, clothes are valuable, hay is valuable, but money, which can command all these, is immeasurably more valuable: and, for this reason, he that has cloth, and hay, and timber, and other commodities will sell whatever he hath, and buy money.
-The producer-if he would prosper-must be attentive, not only to his production, but also to the state of the market; for the capital which he is striving to form, will depend for its magnitude, not only upon his skill, fidelity, and industry, but also upon the price of money, and the relative demand for the article he offers for sale.
+Bread is valuable, clothes are valuable, hay is valuable, but money, which can command all these, is immeasurably more valuable : and, for this reason, he that has cloth, and hay, and timber, and other commodities, will sell whatever he hath, and buy money.
+The producer-if he would prosper-must be attentive, not only to his production, but also to the state of the market ; for the capital which he is striving to form, will depend for its magnitude, not only upon his skill, fidelity, and industry, but also upon the price of money, and the relative demand for the article he offers for sale.
 Many a tailor has carried his coat to a market where coats were at once voted over production, not because there were no men there with bare backs, not because there was no real demand for coats, but because there was no money demand for them.
-Money is that which effects the exchanges between the tailor and the baker: for when there is no money, the tailor has too many coats, the baker has too much bread, and there is over production on both sides.
+Money is that which effects the exchanges between the tailor and the baker : for when there is no money, the tailor has too many coats, the baker has too much bread, and there is over production on both sides.
 For how can the tailor buy bread, or the baker coats, without money?
 A coat is worth ten dollars, a loaf of bread five cents; and the coat cannot be divided without a destruction of value.
 The tailor cannot work on an empty stomach; the bread that he eats is, therefore, a part of his capital; for "capital is wealth appropriated to reproductive employment."
 The baker, in like manner, cannot keep himself in health, cannot keep himself fitted for useful labor, if he have no coat, if his back be exposed to the winter winds.
-The coat the baker wears is therefore a part of the baker's capital.
-The community is happy and prosperous when all professions of men easily exchange with each other the products of their labor; that is, the community is happy and prosperous when money circulates freely, and man is able with facility to transform his product into disengaged capital; for with disengaged capital, or money, men may command such of the products of labor as they desire, to the extent at least of the purchasing power of their money.
+The coat the baker wears, is therefore a part of the baker's capital.
+The community is happy and prosperous, when the baker feeds the tailor and carpenter, when the tailor clothes the baker and carpenter, when the carpenter houses the baker and tailor, when, in short, all orders and professions of men mutually bestow upon each other the necessaries and comforts of life, each giving, and each receiving, a just equivalent: that is, the community is happy and prosperous when money circulates freely, and each man is able with facility to transform his product into disengaged capital; for, with disengaged capital, or money, men may command such of the products of labors as they desire, to the extent at least of the purchasing power of their money.